**Disclaimer** This chapter contains description of extreme violence.

 The defense continued to claim that after trying to fend off repeated propositions from us, they just snapped and didn’t remember what happened after that.
 They did remember picking the weapons up off of the street, which I doubted, and they also claimed the entire attack was just their spontaneous response to our aggressiveness.
 Get that, our aggressiveness.
 I thought the D.A. had done a good job casting doubt on their defense and was fairly confident as the case went to the jury.

-The jury deliberated for three days, which turned out to be three days of second-guessing our strategies and trying to get into the minds of the jury members, to see if we could tell what they were thinking.
-It was during the nights waiting for the verdict that I slept the worst, not that I’ve slept very well since David had been murdered, but those were particularly bad nights.
+The jury deliberated for three days, which turned out to be three of the longest days of second-guessing our strategies and trying to get into the minds of the jurors, to see if we could tell what they were thinking.
+It was during the nights waiting for the verdict that I slept the worst, not that I’ve been sleeping very well since David had been murdered, but those were particularly bad nights for me.

 We were seated in the courtroom when the jury came back with their verdict.
 From that minute on, the whole scene seemed to pass by in slow motion.
 As each count of the verdict was read, and there were several counts against each defendant, all I could remember was the jury foreperson repeatedly saying ‘not guilty.’
 I was stunned beyond belief, but somewhere along the line I did hear a ‘guilty’ verdict for at least one of the charges.

-While I had been talking to Patrick, I happened to look up just in time to see Mr. Michaels leave the courthouse.
-Even from this distance, I could see the fire in his eyes, as he stood at the top of the outer stairway and scanned the area.
+While I had been talking to Patrick, I happened to look back at the courthouse just in time to see Mr. Michaels leaving the courthouse.
+Even from this distance I could see the fire in his eyes as he stood at the top of the outer stairway and began looking around.
 A moment later, he spotted me and bolted down the steps in my direction.
-He came straight for me and it appeared that he wanted to rip my heart out, when another person suddenly stepped between us.
+He came running straight for me and it appeared that he wanted to rip my heart out, when another person suddenly stepped between us.
 He tried to push this person away, and I wasn’t even sure who it was, but when Mr. Michaels saw he couldn’t move him, he stood there and screamed at me.

 At first, I was stunned by the viciousness of his attack, but soon I was equally pissed.
 He wasn’t going to unload this whole thing on me, because I was going to tell him what I thought about his role in this mess, as well.